jeetsukumaran/PaleobiologyDB.jl/docs/src/api/phylopic_makie.md

 ```@meta
-CurrentModule = PaleobiologyDB.PhyloPicPBDB
+CurrentModule = PaleobiologyDB.TaxonomyMakie
 ```

 # PhyloPic: Rendering — API Reference

-`PaleobiologyDB.PhyloPicPBDB` overlays
+`PaleobiologyDB.TaxonomyMakie` overlays
 [PhyloPic](https://www.phylopic.org/) silhouette images on existing Makie axes.
-`PhyloPicMakie` (and `FileIO` for image decoding) are hard dependencies of `PaleobiologyDB`, so no extension activation step is needed — just load a Makie backend.
+It is a package extension that activates when both a Makie backend (e.g. `CairoMakie`) and `PhyloPicMakie` are loaded.

 For taxon-name resolution and image acquisition, see the [`acquire_phylopic`](phylopic_acquire.md) API.